onalennamoloabi/alx-low_level_programming/README.md

-This repository is for the C - Hello, World project
+This repository is for:
+- The C - Hello, World project
+- The C - Variables, if, else, while project